SaschaKrause/countrees/README.md

 ### How to run

-* Clone this repository with
+1. Clone this repository with
   ```
   git clone git@github.com:SaschaKrause/FrontEndStack.git
   ```
-* Install all npm depenencies with
+2. Install all npm depenencies with
   ```
   npm install
   ```
-* Install all client-side dependencies with
+3. Install all client-side dependencies with
   ```
   bower install
   ```

-* Run tests and build minified javascript file for production with
+4. Run tests and build minified javascript file for production with
    ```
    grunt
    ```

-* Now you can start the web server and visit http://localhost:3000
+5. Now you can start the web server and visit http://localhost:3000
   ```
   node web-server.js
   ```
+### How to work with